Celiac Disease Clinic

 Currently, treatment for celiac disease involves following a lifelong gluten-free diet, similar to those with wheat allergies.
 This means strictly avoiding wheat, barley and rye, as well as certain foods, drinks and medications.

 Maintaining a gluten-free diet can be challenging and life altering.
-At the Celiac Disease Clinics, our specialists provide tailored nutritional counseling to help you to find foods that are satisfying and healthy.
+Our specialists include dieticians who provide tailored nutritional counseling to help patients with celiac disease and other food sensitivities find foods that are satisfying and healthy.
 We work closely to provide you with recipes, tips for dining out and useful information on staying gluten-free.

 UC San Diego Health System Expertise